Agora-wireless/Agora/README.md

 we recommend increasing the value of `--frame_duration` when you run `./build/sender`, which will increase frame duration and reduce throughput.

-To process 64x16 MU-MIMO in real-time, we use both ports of 40 GbE Intel XL710 NIC with DPDK to get enough throughput for the traffic of 64 antennas.
+To process 64x16 MU-MIMO in real-time, we use both ports of 40 GbE Intel XL710 NIC with DPDK (See DPDK_README.md) to get enough throughput for the traffic of 64 antennas.
 (**NOTE**: For 100 GbE NIC, we just need to use one port to get enough thoughput.)